JunweiLiang/Object_Detection_Tracking/README.md

 ## Other things I have tried
 These are my experiences with working on this [surveillance dataset](https://actev.nist.gov/):
 1. FPN provides significant improvement over non-FPN backbone;
-2. Dilated CNN in backbone also helps;
+2. Dilated CNN in backbone also helps but Squeeze-Excitation block is unclear (see model obj_v6);
 3. Cascade RCNN doesn't help (IOU=0.5).
 I'm using IOU=0.5 in my evaluation since the original annotations are not "tight" bounding boxes.
 4. Decoupled RCNN slightly improves AP (Person: 0.836 -> 0.837) but takes 7x more time.
 5. SoftNMS shows mixed results and add 5% more computation time to system (since I used the CPU version).
 So I don't use it.
+6. Tried [Mix-up](https://arxiv.org/abs/1710.09412) by randomly mixing ground truth bounding boxes from different frames.
+Doesn't improve performance.

 ## Training & Testing
 Instruction to train a new model is [here](TRAINING.md).